nf0297/DW13KNBZ0_ke-ticket/README.md

 ## App Description

 Ke-Ticket is a web based platform that provides ticket to various event around sports, music, science and gaming.

+## App Usage

+Go to [Ke-Ticket](https://ke-ticket-nf0297.netlify.com) for insight about the app.
+If there is no event (because i haven't add event till the end of the 2020 year) then you could add new event by yourself.
+You could login with username: chelsea, and password: chelsea.

 ## Note